I am going to show you how to navigate quicker and more accurately with a map and any compass, by using a map protractor.

 - If the calculation is greater than 360˚ subtract 360˚from your calculation (e.g., 365˚= 5˚)

 - If your calculation is a negative number, add it to 360˚ (e.g., -2˚ = -2˚+ 360˚ = 358˚)

 Transferring bearings from the compass to the map (usually used to determine your location via triangulation) is a little bit different than the steps outlined in the map protractor instructions.
-I will cover that in part 2.
+I cover that in Part 2.